 This great pass is the most frequented route across the Cairngorms, going through much grander scenery than the Glen Feshie or Lairig an Laoigh routes.
 It is a long strenuous walk, requiring 10-12 hours, on a well trodden, but in places very rough path marked by cairns on its higher reaches.

 From Linn of Dee two routes are possible, either west to White Bridge and onwards by the path on the east side of the Dee to the entrance to the Lairig Ghru below The Devil’s Point, or up Glen Lui and Glen Luibeg to reach the same point.
-The latter route gives better scenery and easier going, is more popular for those reasons so is the variant described here.
+The latter route gives better scenery and easier going, and is more popular for those reasons, so is the variant described first and in the most detail here.